agude/agude.github.io/_drafts/2017-02-06-switrs_motorcycle_crashes_by_date.md

 AND Collision_Date <= '2015-12-31'  -- 2016 is incomplete
 {% endhighlight %}

-This gives me 193,336 data points to examine spanning 2001 to 2015.
+This gave me 193,336 data points to examine spanning 2001 to 2015.
 [Just as before][ds], accidents from 2016 are rejected because there is not yet complete data for the year.